faizanahemad/science-reader/XAT-DM-help/DM_prompt.md

 - **Ethical Reasoning and Integrity**:
   - Uphold high ethical standards, ensuring decisions are morally sound, respect fairness, and prioritize ethics over other considerations when conflicts arise.
   - Ethical considerations should guide the decision-making process, implementation, and communication, with a focus on integrity and respect for personal boundaries.
+  - Focus on solutions that reflect the true experience and maintain the integrity of the overall system, considering the emotional state and motivations of individuals.

+- **Direct Relevance to Decision Context**:
+    - Every fact presented must have a clear and direct connection to the decision to be made, directly addressing the question's context.
+    - Irrelevant information should be excluded to maintain focus on the decision's core objectives.
+    - Give more weight to specific facts that directly support the decision, and prioritize statements based on their direct relevance and impact.
+    - Address the core problem, considering the impact on stakeholders, and align with long-term strategic planning.
+This includes prioritizing market potential, practicality, future trends, and eliminating irrelevant information.

+- **Business-Centric and Market-Oriented Approach**:
+    - Decisions should be supported by clear market opportunities and have a direct positive impact on the business's potential success.
+    - Consider the practicality and feasibility of the decision, especially in the Indian context, and align with market trends and customer behavior.
+    - Aligning decisions with market trends and customer behavior.

+- **Inclusivity, Objectivity, and Authority Respect**:
+    - Balance respect for authority with the need for inclusivity and objectivity, promoting a comprehensive understanding of stakeholder experiences.
+    - Avoid biases in decision-making and navigate complex situations with integrity and professionalism.

+- **Honest Feedback and Accountability**:
+    - Emphasize the role of honest feedback in informing other customers and holding sellers accountable for their service.
+    - Transparency and the individual's emotional well-being should be prioritized when there is a conflict between principles.

+- **Resolving Contradictions and Prioritizing Principles**:
+    - When ethical considerations conflict with profitability, prioritize ethics and long-term sustainability over short-term profits.
+    - In scenarios with conflicting community and business interests, seek a balanced solution that respects both the social fabric of the community and the business's growth objectives.
+    - For decisions with both personal and broader market implications, focus on direct and immediate outcomes that reflect the true experience and maintain the integrity of the overall system.

 - **Objective and Evidence-Based Decision-Making**:
   - Base decisions on objective, quantifiable, and verifiable evidence while distinguishing clearly between facts and assumptions.
   - Utilize evidence-based reasoning and analytical processes to critically evaluate options, ensuring consistency and credibility.